Joel-Liju/DePacinoFaceClassifier/README.md

 In order to scrape the data.
 You need to have another folder called imgs

-then you need to run the scrapingCode, however, make sure to change the variable appropriately. and note the page= at the end, that should be kept the way it is, so that it does iterate through the pages.
+then you need to run the scrapingCode, which should be set up so that, both the people should be scraped and put into imgs, and into specific folders as well.